sannatitus/Afruca-tangeri_captive-behaviour/README.md

 - **Requirements:**
   - Package and version requirements for reproducing the Python pipeline are provided.
 - **R script** for:
-  - Formal statistical analysis (univariate and multivariate PERMANOVAs, Dirilecht regression, Redundancy Analysis)
+  - Formal statistical analysis (univariate and multivariate PERMANOVAs, Dirilecht regression, Redundancy Analysis); see `/Analysis/statistics_permanova-dirilecht-RDA.R`
 - **Requirements:**
   - Package and version requirements for reproducing the R pipeline are provided.